 The National Heritage Area is home to acres of secondary growth forest, meaning forest that is returning after the land has been cleared (in this case, for past agriculture).
 The National Heritage Area has a mix of pine and hardwood forest spread throughout the greenspace.
 Common species include loblolly pine, sweetgum, numerous oaks and hickories, tulip poplars and many others.
 These trees put on a magnificent display as the seasons change.
 In the spring fresh young buds form and flowers abound.
 Summer brings a lush green canopy and shady retreats.
 Most of the trees in the area are deciduous, meaning they lose their leaves in the fall.
 As the cold sets in the leaves turn golden orange and fiery red and this lovely sight is one of the reasons that fall is one of the busiest times in the Heritage Area.
 In the winter most of the trees are dormant, however the conifers retain their deep green needles.
 The trees here are pretty special and you even have a unique way to see them!
-Panola Mountain State Park offers a tree climbing class.
+Panola Mountain State Park offers tree climbing excursions.

 Throughout the year trees provide critical habitat and food for many of the animals that live here.
 Even after a tree falls the decomposing wood offers food for insects and mushrooms which then become food for other animals.
 See below for pictures of some of the amazing trees and other plants you can see in the Heritage Area.